Irish Crochet Flower Pattern

 Chain 6, slip stitch into the 4th stitch on the last petal, work 4 sc over chain 6, slip stitch with end of 1st petal.
 You will need to make 4 more sc on the last petal.
 This is a bit awkward, but then again, it was only 4 stitches.
 (I ended up making the stitch through the loop by grabbing the yarn through the gap.)
 Skip a stitch on the ring and secure with a slip stitch and end off.

-Finish the flower by working the end down to the ring and hiding it under the stitches of the intial 6 stitch ring.
+Finish the crochet flower pattern by working the end down to the ring and hiding it under the stitches of the initial 6 stitch ring.
 Use a slightly smaller crochet hook to help avoid stretching the stitches out of place.